rome/tools/GOVERNANCE.md

 ## Project direction and planning

 Project direction and planning is a shared responsibility amongst members.
-Directors are responsible for dictating high level goals and scope of the project that should be adhered to.
+Stewards are responsible for dictating high level goals and scope of the project that should be adhered to.

 ## Voting